hoodiecrow/ConsTcl/README.md

 The external representation is a 'recipe' for an expression that expresses it in a unique way.

 For example, the external representation for a vector is a pound sign (`` # ``), a left parenthesis (`` ( ``), the external representation for some values, and a right parenthesis (`` ) ``).
-When the reader/parser is working through input, a `` #( `` symbol signals that a vector structure is being read.
+When the reader/parser is working its way through input, a `` #( `` symbol signals that a vector structure is being read.
 A number of subexpressions for the elements of the vector follow, and then a closing parenthesis `` ) `` signals that the vector is done.
 The elements are saved in vector memory and the vector gets the address to the first element and the number of elements.

 ![#](images/vector-representation.png)

-The `` parse `` or `` read `` procedure takes in the input buffer character by character, matching each character against a fitting external representation.
+The `` parse `` or `` read `` procedure takes in input character by character, matching each character against a fitting external representation.
 When done, it creates a ConsTcl object, which is the internal representation of an expression.
 The object can then be passed to the evaluator.

 Given a string, `` parse `` creates a string input port for itself to read from.
-It then parses the input and produces the internal representation of an expression.

 Example: